Tuck · Comparisons · Tuck vs Offline Baby Monitor

 - You want a monitor that works in true airplane mode, with both phones' Wi-Fi off.

-- You want AI features — scene understanding, generative lullabies, voice cloning, sleep diary.
+- You want AI features — scene understanding, curated lullabies, written morning sleep diary.

-- You want two-way talk, cry detection, and a real free tier with no daily streaming cap.
+- You want two-way talk, cry detection, and a 14-day free trial that covers the full experience.

 - You travel and have hit hotel Wi-Fi or carrier-blocked Personal Hotspot before.

-- You want a cheaper annual subscription than OBM with materially more features.
+- You want one plan with everything — same $99.99/year as OBM Premium, with materially more features.

 Choose Offline Baby Monitor if